GauZen/python101/docs/numpy/array.rst

       array([ 0.3,  0.4,  0.5,  0.6])

-Array Attributes
+Array attributes
 ================

 The :class:`arrays <numpy.ndarray>` also provide some information about themselves which can be accessed by its attributes.

-Number of Dimensions
+Number of dimensions
 --------------------

 The :attr:`ndim <numpy.ndarray.ndim>` attribute of an array is the amount of